slimgroup/Tao.jl/README.md

 [![][license-img]][license-status]
 <!-- [![][zenodo-img]][zenodo-status] -->

 ParametricOperators.jl is a Julia Language-based scientific library designed to facilitate the creation and manipulation of tensor operations involving large-scale data using Kronecker products.
-It provides an efficient and mathematically consistent way to express tensor programs and distribution in the context of machine learning and scientific computing.
+It provides an efficient and mathematically consistent way to express tensor programs and distribution in the context of machine learning.

 ## Features
 - <b>Kronecker Product Operations:</b> Implement tensor operations using Kronecker products for linear operators acting along multiple dimensions.